Koha backup is not only a technical task. It is the safety plan for your library system.

 koha_library | gzip > koha_library_$(date +%F).sql.gz

-This is helpful for database-only backup, but it should not replace a full Koha backup plan.
+This is helpful for a database-only backup.
+Still, it should not replace a full Koha backup plan.

 How to Restore Koha Using koha-restore